alberta-conservation/st-sim-risk-assessment-demo/README.md

 datasheet(myScenario, "stsim_InitialConditionsSpatial")
 ```

-Set the results to be saved
+### 4.1.4 Task 4: Run the scenario and analyze results

 ``` r
 # Run the scenario: